Mastering the RFQ Process

 - Supplier reputation: Track record and references

 Use scoring models that weight each criterion based on importance.
 For commodities, price might carry more weight.
 For custom products, quality and technical capability might be more important.
+For a deeper walkthrough of weighted scoring and normalization, see these expert quote comparison tips from procurement professionals.

 8. Consider Total Cost of Ownership